SLAM for Visually Impaired People: a Survey: Result

 \cite{zhou2022multi} mentioned that the proposed localization scheme was verified in a typical office building environment with dramatically changing lighting conditions throughout the day; however, it does not provide detailed results or discussion on how changing lighting conditions affect the performance of the system.

-The authors of \cite{liu2020indoor} evaluated the influence of lighting conditions on the performance of their novel localization method.
-The authors captured training images during the day and test images at night and simulated changes in lighting conditions by switching some of the lights off in locations without windows.
-The results showed that changes in the lighting conditions had a minor impact on the proposed method.

-The method proposed in \cite{salihappearance} addressed changes in illumination as a challenge using the COLD and IDOL datasets, which were recorded under different weather and illumination conditions (cloudy, night, and sunny) using different mobile platforms and camera setups.
+The method proposed by \cite{salihappearance} addressed changes in illumination as a challenge using the COLD and IDOL datasets, which were recorded under different weather and illumination conditions (cloudy, night, and sunny) using different mobile platforms and camera setups.
 These datasets were used to evaluate the strength of the localization and recognition algorithms with respect to the variations caused by human activities and changes in illumination conditions.
-The study also mentions the use of Histogram of Oriented Gradients (HOG) for feature extraction, which provides preferable invariant results for lighting or shadowing.
+The study also mentioned the use of Histogram of Oriented Gradients (HOG) for feature extraction, which provides preferable invariant results for lighting and shadowing.

-\textbf{Motion blur} Blurred images in visual SLAM can lead to inaccuracies in feature detection and matching, causing issues with pose estimation, map-building, loop closure, and visual odometry.
+\textbf{Motion blur} Blurred images in visual SLAM can lead to inaccuracies in feature detection and matching, causing issues with pose estimation, map building, loop closure, and visual odometry.
 These inaccuracies can also impact depth measurements and map quality.
-To address this issue, strategies such as using high-frame-rate sensors, incorporating IMUs, and employing motion deblurring techniques can be employed to improve the accuracy of localization and mapping in SLAM systems.
+To address this issue, strategies such as using high-frame-rate sensors, incorporating IMUs, and employing motion-deblurring techniques can be employed to improve the accuracy of localization and mapping in SLAM systems.

 Motion blur can be caused by fast or sudden movements of the user during navigation, which can affect localization performance. \cite{liu2020indoor} studied this challenge and evaluated the robustness of the localization methods.
 They captured 2316 blurred images on the testing day.
-The results showed that the proposed method performed poorly in this experiment, indicating that fast motion or sudden changes in user movement could pose a challenge to the system.
-The reason for this poor performance was that the object detection scores did not exceed the threshold during the experiment.
+The results show that the proposed method performed poorly in this experiment, indicating that fast motion or sudden changes in user movement can pose a challenge to the system.
+The reason for this poor performance is that the object detection scores did not exceed the threshold during the experiment.